thomasthills/thomasthills.github.io/TeachingResources.md

-# Behavioral Network Science: Teaching Resources
+# Behavioral Network Science: Language, Mind, and Society

+# Teaching Resources

 Teaching resources for this book currently include code for working through the first three chapters of the book, "A Brief Guide to Network Science," with a classroom, using a network the students can rapidly build making connections among themselves.